Pawventures

 Board-and-train programs$80-$150/nightExpensive but adds training value

 A week of boarding costs $210-$560 at standard rates.
-For frequent travelers who board their dog 6 weeks per year, this adds up to $1,260-$3,360 annually — often more than the actual airline costs.
-This is a compelling argument for investing in making your dog an experienced traveler rather than a dog who stays home.
+For frequent travelers who board 6 weeks per year, this adds $1,260-$3,360 annually — often more than actual airline costs.
+This is the strongest argument for investing in making your dog a comfortable traveler from the start.

 5. Dog Food and Feeding on the Road

-Food costs change only modestly during travel if you are organized.
-Key considerations:
+Food costs change only modestly during travel if you’re organized:

-• Bring your dog’s regular food from home rather than buying unfamiliar brands on the road.
-Food transitions during travel can cause gastrointestinal upset.
+• Bring your dog’s regular food from home; food transitions during travel can cause gastrointestinal upset

-• Measure and pre-bag individual meals in zipper bags — this reduces waste and eliminates the need to carry a full bag
+• Measure and pre-bag individual meals — reduces waste and eliminates carrying a full bag

-• Fresh food (raw or cooked diets) requires careful planning for refrigeration during road trips.
-Consider transitioning to high-quality dry food for travel periods if your dog’s normal diet is fresh.
+• Fresh food (raw or cooked diets) requires careful refrigeration planning; consider transitioning to high-quality dry food for travel periods

 • Small dog (under 20 lbs): $15-$25 for the week